nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

 Some features demonstrated in this example app are:

-* Registering with QR code (with some limitation, see note below) and app link URIs
+* Registering with QR code (when using the old architecture, see note below) and app link URIs
 * Simulating in-band authentication after registration
 * Deregistering a registered account
 * Changing the PIN of the PIN authenticator